-Fove eye-tracking headset starts shipping
+FOVE eye-tracking headset starts shipping

 The company’s headsets continue being available for pre-order for $599 from its website, with units ordered now shipping next month.

-Fove was a finalist in TechCrunch Battlefield, and raised $11m last year.
+FOVE was a finalist in TechCrunch Battlefield, and raised $11 million last year.

 0